Bairnsdale

 Bairnsdale features high concentrations of lone person households, with a higher-than-average median household size

-Family households account for 64.8% of all households, consisting of 22.8% couples with children, 29.1% couples without children, and 12.0% single parent families.
-Non-family households constitute the remaining 35.2%, with lone person households at 32.3% and group households making up 2.9% of the total.
-The median household size is 2.3 people, which is larger than the Rest of Vic. average of 2.2.
+Family households account for 64.8 percent of all households, including 22.8 percent couples with children, 29.1 percent couples without children, and 12.0 percent single parent families.
+Non-family households constitute the remaining 35.2 percent, with lone person households at 32.3 percent and group households comprising 2.9 percent of the total.
+The median household size is 2.3 people, larger than the Rest of Vic. average of 2.2.

 Frequently Asked Questions - Households